 The following assets can be accessed on the Web App only:

 - Web links

 Company data - Data used by the solution.
 For example logos, color themes, legal disclaimers, translations, office information.

 Data source - A spreadsheet containing data used by the application.
-This can be edited via a web interface or be downloaded and edited in Excel and re-uploaded.
+This can be edited via a web interface, or downloaded and edited in Excel then re-uploaded.

 File editor - This is a menu for each file uploaded to Templafy.
-Click on the file in the admin interface to get the file editor.
-In this editor the specific file can me managed.
-You can add forms and plugins or tags
+Click on the file in the admin interface to access the file editor.
+The specific file can be edited in this editor.
+You can also add forms and plugins or tags.

 Form - A collection of one or more fields that can be added to a template in the admin interface.
-The user can fill out information in these fields which is then inserted in the template when created by the user.
-A from is added to a template in the File editor.
+The user can fill out information in these fields, which is then inserted in the template when created by the user.
+A form is added to a template in the File editor.

 Form field - Is basically a field in a form.